starkjiang/agentic_local_document_extraction/README.md

 # PDF Multi-Agent Extraction System

-A near production-ready, fully local PDF extraction pipeline using multi-agent orchestration.
+A fully local PDF extraction pipeline using multi-agent orchestration.
 No API keys, no cloud dependencies — runs entirely on your machine with open-source tools.

 ## 🏗️ Architecture